Aruk0903/Movie-Rating-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89111546/192160568-11749962-9a4f-428a-9edc-0fc3032174b9.png)

-The rating dataset also doesn’t have any column names, so let’s define the column names of this data also:
+The rating dataset also doesn’t have any column names, so let’s define the column names of this data too:
 ```python
 ratings.columns = ["User", "ID", "Ratings", "Timestamp"]
 print(ratings.head())
 ```
 ![image](https://user-images.githubusercontent.com/89111546/192160589-e8df208f-9edd-4e65-b8b7-ce99de50903c.png)

-Now I am going to merge these two datasets into one, these two datasets have a common column as ID, which contains movie ID, so we can use this column as the common column to merge the two datasets:
+Now lets merge these two datasets into one, these two datasets have a common column as ID, which contains movie ID, so we can use this column as the common column to merge the two datasets:
 ```python
 data = pd.merge(movies, ratings, on=["ID", "ID"])
 print(data.head())
 ```
 ![image](https://user-images.githubusercontent.com/89111546/192160618-6802d217-ac0f-4873-84ff-d1d8790c43b3.png)

-I will first have a look at the distribution of the ratings of all the movies given by the viewers
+Lets have a look at the distribution of the ratings of all the movies given by the viewers
 ```python
 ratings = data["Ratings"].value_counts()
 numbers = ratings.index